 Another thing that has grabbed my attention is prison yoga.
 I come from the social field so this would be a natural continuation of it.
 I want to help people, and in this way I could combine both yoga and social work/rehabilitation.
 I will keep following their announcements on teacher trainings.
 They’ve had a few in Europe and I’d love to attend one next year.

 I don’t like it how these yoga teacher training have become big business.
 Nevertheless, the same thing has happened to yoga overall and we can’t stop the progress.
 Overall, it’s a good thing that yoga is gaining popularity and more and more people are discovering it, whether it be only the physical aspect or the mental state and the whole philosophy.

 I value Ashtanga’s parampara method which “produces” authorised and certified teachers with only Sharath’s blessing but I’m not sure if this is the only way to go either.
 Sure, I would like to go study in his classes but I’ve heard there’s a lot of competition on his attention and to me that wouldn’t feel right either.

 Ok.
 I finished Ashtanga yoga teacher training but should you do it?
 Well, I think it’s left to the individual to decide.
 Sorry, can’t give you a better answer.
-Actually, sure, do one if you can, I’m sure it’s useful if the place is “legit” but remember that you don’t know much yet.
+Actually, sure, do one if you can, I’m sure it’s useful if the place is “legit” but remember that you don’t know that much yet.
 Continue your practice and keep doing svadhyaya (self-study).
-Maybe one day you will be ready.
+Maybe one day you will be ready to teach.